Learn the Essentials of Pond Fishing

 In Awe of SOLitude’s Knowledge

-I want to thank you all for coming out to Fort Pickett and for an excellent report and meeting.
-SOLitude’s knowledge about the industry and all of the different species, habitat and needs was impressive.
-Between Brandon and myself, I think we were both sitting there with our mouths open in awe of SOLitude’s command of the subject.
+I want to thank you all for coming out and for an excellent report and meeting.
+SOLitude’s knowledge about the industry and all of the different species, habitats, and needs was impressive.
+We were sitting there with our mouths open in awe of SOLitude’s command of the subject.
 You all really know your species and their requirements.
 It was excellent!

 Proof Is In The Pudding

 When we hired SOLitude, our 12-acre lake was about 1/3 full of lily pads and hydrilla which were frustrating to the fish.
 Within 4-6 months, the lake became 100% fishable and the coloring and bloom were much more attractive.
-The recent addition of 8 or so built brush piles has added much needed structure for bait fish and is now a great target that is producing bass on every other cast!
+The recent addition of 8 or so built brush piles has added much-needed structure for bait fish and is now a great target that is producing bass on every other cast!
 A very common afternoon will produce 100 fish a day.
-Cory Smith and Stan Smith’s team communicates well and we feel confident that a game plan is in place form year to year.

 The Best Choice Is SOLitude Lake Management